mlswg/mls-architecture/draft-ietf-mls-architecture.md

 ## Handling Authentication Failures

-Within an MLS group, every member is authenticated to other member, by means of credentials issued and verified by the Authentication Service.
+Within an MLS group, every member is authenticated to other member by means of credentials issued and verified by the Authentication Service.
 MLS does not prescribe what actions, if any, an application should take in the event that a group member presents an invalid credential.
 For example, an application may